moezzie/nginx-portable/README.md

 nginx-portable is a portable version of the nginx web server for linux.
 At this point in time the package only contains nginx-1.2.4, so no fastcgi and mysql just yet.

+#### About nginx

+> nginx [engine x] is an HTTP and reverse proxy server, as well as a mail proxy server, written by Igor Sysoev

+You can read all about it on the [nginx website](http://nginx.org/en/)

 ## Goals
 What did i have in min when working on this project
 * A standalone, pre-configured, portable, stable version of the nginx web server for linux